All the movies you'd want, at your hand: the bounty in Kim's Video / Photo courtesy of Sundance Institute

 The perks of being a brit playing an American wallflower: Ridley in Sometimes I Think About Dying / Photo by Dustin Lane, courtesy of Sundance Institute

-Maybe it is the northwest setting, the gray palette of the stiffed romantic emotions, but it feels like a parody of an indie film.
-A brit star playing an American wallflower baits you.
+Maybe it is the northwest setting, the gray-dominated color palette, or the stiff romantic emotions, but it feels like a parody of indie movies.
+A British star playing an American wallflower baits you.
 Bubbly newcomers in supporting roles enliven things in fits and starts: Megan Startler does a more functional variation of her character in the series Hacks.
 Brittany O’Grady seems to be atoning for her mean girl in the first season of The White Lotus.
 They are welcome distractions in a didactic love story: this is how you let love in, kids!

 This one is a doozy.
 Director Laura Moss debuts with the kind of movie David Cronenberg or David Fincher would make if they were women.
 Rose (Marin Ireland) is an abrasive pathologist taking work home, namely, specimens that allow her to pursue her investigation into how to revive the dead.
 Things take a turn when she steals the corpse of Lila (A.J.
 Lister), the six-year-old daughter of nurse Celia (Judy Reyes).